dvudd/CI_PP3/README.md

 </details>
 <details><summary>BUG: User can backspace into empty row</summary>
-This happen if the user backspaces into the top row while that row is still empty.
+This happens if the user backspaces into the top row while that row is still empty.
-To correct this I added an extra condition to the backspace key.
+To correct this, I added an extra condition to the backspace key.
 From:

 ```python